 I was detained by multiple police officers on foot, at a separate location.
 It doesn't seem right that I could get a DUI when I wasn't even operating a vehicle and never admited to doing so under the influence

 You can be "charged" with the crime of DUII regardless of whether at the time of the stop you were driving or not.
 Being charged with a crime,and being found guilty of a crime are two different things.
-Since driving is an element of the crime of DUII, you would likely have a very good defense at...Read more »
+Since driving is an element of the crime of DUII, you would likely have a very good...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.